ark-lang/ark/docs/REFERENCE.md

 * inconsistencies, especially in error handling

 Our goal with Alloy is to fix these errors, yet maintaining a cleaner, simpler syntax.

-## Syntax
 A lot of the syntax for Alloy is inspired by existing languages, such as Rust, Go, and Java.
+The language itself is also heavily inspired by the simplicity of C. We don't want to add too much that it constrains the developer to a single paradigm.

+## Memory Model